 While new diagnostic tools promise more accurate and earlier diagnosis of AD, diagnosing a disease for which there is no cure creates critical reimbursement and ethical challenges.
 Health systems struggle with managing patient care and the associated short- and long-term costs, while patients still face the stigma of diagnosis.
 All acknowledge that no single nation or agency can address the rising tide of AD.

-To address the need for greater clarity in the development of new approaches to AD, the European Healthcare Innovation Leadership Network has convened a public-private collaborative Alzheimer's Disease Working Group (ADWG).
-The Group brings together key thought leaders and decision makers, including medical and health economic experts, regulators, payers, patient/policy representatives and industry.
-Working together through 2013, participants are committed to moving the AD field forward and pragmatically preparing health and social systems for new approaches to AD.
+A public-private collaboration, the Alzheimer's Disease Working Group (ADWG) addresses the need for greater clarity in the development of AD.
+The group brings together key thought leaders and decision makers, including medical and health economic experts, regulators, payers, patient/policy representatives and industry.
+Working together through 2013, participants are committed to moving the AD field forward and pragmatically preparing health and social systems for new approaches.

 Recent Working Group topics: